maaz-bin-asad/Car-Price-Prediction-ML-/README.md

 # Car-Price-Prediction-ML-
 Make sure to install SckitLearn, numpy and pandas before running the model To install, get the requirements.txt file and write pip install requirements.txt on the terminal or command prompt.
+Make sure to have dataset in the root directory of the project